Vaka Manupuna: New York Jets

 Manupuna was signed to the practice squad of the New York Jets on December 20, 2006, only to be released on December 27.

-Second stint with Redskins
+Washington Redskins (second stint)

-Manupuna was re-signed to a future contract by the Washington Redskins.
+Manupuna was re-signed to a future contract by the Redskins.
 He was released on May 15, re-signed on August 2 and released again on August 13.

 Utah Blaze

 Manupuna played for the Utah Blaze of the Arena Football League in 2008, recording 16 tackles and 2.5 sacks.

-Third stint with Redskins
+Washington Redskins (third stint)

-Manupuna was re-signed by the Washington Redskins on May 1, 2009.
+Manupuna was re-signed by the Redskins on May 1, 2009.
 He was waived on August 4, 2009.

 Spokane Shock

 Manupuna signed with the Spokane Shock of the newly reformed Arena Football League.

-Rugby League
+Rugby league

 He has been named in the United States national rugby league team 22 man squad for the 2010 Atlantic Cup.